Albab-Hasan/Physics-Engine/README.md

 ## Current Status

-I've built a working particle physics system with 3D visualization.
-The engine supports multiple particles, various forces (gravity, springs), collision resolution, and renders particles as 3D spheres with lighting.
+I've built a working particle physics system with 3D visualization and navigation.
+The engine supports multiple particles, various forces, collision resolution, and allows the user to fly around the scene.

 ### What's Working
 - Vector3 math class for 3D calculations